notadeejay/rbc-training/data/Week 4 Day 2/12__Loops__Reading.md

 uuid: aa2ea570-d7c2-460c-a793-717f5187a15c
 ---

 Loops are a really powerful feature of JavaScript.
 They allow us to repeat actions a set number of times or for each element in a collection (like an array).

 Let's say you want to print out every single element of an array to your console.
-You _could_ use the index to do this:
+You _could_ use their indexes to do this:

 ```javascript
 var cities = ['Toronto', 'Vancouver', 'Halifax', 'Ottawa', 'London']